 Non-Governmental Organization (NGO): A non-profit group largely funded by private contributions and operated outside of institutionalized government or political structures.
 NGOs focus on environmental and social issues at local, regional, national and international levels.

 Non-Mineral Waste: Includes municipal/domestic waste and industrial waste, which is further categorized as non-hazardous and hazardous waste.

 Occupational Disease/Occupational Illness: An adverse, generally chronic and irreversible health effect associated with overexposure to chemical, physical or biological agents in the workplace.

 Occupational Hygiene: The science and art devoted to the anticipation, recognition, evaluation and control of those environmental factors or stresses arising from the workplace that may cause sickness, impaired health and well-being, or significant discomfort among workers or among the citizens of the community.

 Oil Sands: A petroleum deposit containing a mixture of water, clay, sand and a dense form of petroleum called bitumen.
 Bitumen is processed and upgraded to resemble light crude oil.
 Surface mining removes bitumen deposits close to the surface and in situ production recovers underground deposits.

 Operation: A facility whose primary purpose is the ongoing generation of revenue through either extraction of a mineral or energy resource, or by producing metals or chemicals from precursor materials such as ores, concentrates or other bulk raw materials.

-Potentially Fatal Occurrence (PFO): A PFO is an undesired, high-potential occurrence with the reasonable likelihood to have, under slightly different circumstances, resulted in a fatal injury to an employee or contractor.
+Potentially Fatal Occurrence: An undesired, high-potential occurrence with the reasonable likelihood to have, under slightly different circumstances, resulted in a fatal injury to an employee or contractor.